 In 2017, after 20 years serving students at Pima Community College, I felt that it was time to grow beyond the position in which I had grown so comfortable.
 So, I began to look for a new adventure that would offer new challenges.
 I was fortunate enough to be be offered a faculty appointment in the Teacher Education Institute at Estrella Mountain Community College, which is located in the west valley of metropolitan Phoenix and is not far from where I grew up.
 In fact, I attended one of its feeder high schools, Trevor G. Browne, as a teenager!
 With this amazing faculty appointment, I felt as if I had come "full circle" in my professional career as an educator.
 It was amazing to return to and give back to the community in which I was raised.
 I don't believe there is a luckier person!
 I worked with amazing students who are leading the charge to reclaim public education for the public.
 It was an honor and a privilege to serve them.

 Education - Faculty Appointment with Tohono O'odham Community College

 In 2018, I began the next chapter of my career when I learned that there was a faculty position in Education opening up at the tribal college on the Tohono O'odham Nation.
 Since working on the Navajo Nation in the 1990s, I have dedicated my studies and research to Indigenous Education.
 I am committed to supporting the development of curriculum that is grounded in tribal culture and supports the stabilization and revitalization of the language, epistemology, axiology, and ontology of the Indigenous people it serves.
 I am an advocate of tribal sovereignty and self-determination and recognize the vital role education (and specifically, curriculum grounded in Indigenous culture) plays in supporting these critical issues.

-I am pleased to offer my very best in service to TOCC and the O'odham!
+I was pleased to offer my very best in service to TOCC and the Tohono O'odham!